 Mutual Exchange FAQs

-Thanet District Council and East Kent Housing want to provide you with good quality information about how the mutual exchange process works.
+Thanet District Council and our Tenant and Leaseholder Services Team want to provide you with good quality information about how the mutual exchange process works.
 To help you we have put together a list of the questions that we are most often asked and the answers to these.
-If you want to move but haven’t found anyone to exchange with click on our ‘want to move’ icon on the East Kent Housing website and follow the links.

 What is a mutual exchange?

 A mutual exchange is where tenants swap homes and assign their tenancy to one another.
 Each tenant takes over the other tenant’s tenancy.
 New tenancy agreements are not normally signed although there is an exception to this where the swap includes a secure tenant whose tenancy started before 1 April 2012 and a tenant with a fixed term or flexible tenancy.

 You must get permission from your landlord before you make any arrangements to move and not every tenant is entitled to mutual exchange homes.
 The person you want to swap homes with must also have permission from their landlord.